Pentium FDIV bug: Description

 In order to improve the speed of floating-point division calculations on the Pentium chip over the 486DX, Intel opted to replace the shift-and-subtract division algorithm with the Sweeney, Robertson, and Tocher (SRT) algorithm.
 The SRT algorithm can generate two bits of the division result per clock cycle, whereas the 486's algorithm could only generate one.
-It is implemented using a programmable logic array with 2,048 cells, of which 1,066 cells should have been populated with one of five values: −2, −1, 0, +1, +2.
-When the original array for the Pentium was compiled, five values were not correctly downloaded into the equipment that etches the arrays into the chips – thus five of the array cells contained zero when they should have contained +2.
+The lookup table implemented was using a programmable logic array (PLA) with 2,048 cells, of which 1,066 cells should have been populated with one of five values: −2, −1, 0, +1, +2.
+When the Pentium's original array was compiled into the mask pattern used for fabrication, five values of +2 were not received by the lithography equipment.
+As a result, five array cells in the actual chips' etched PLAs that were supposed to contain +2 actually contained zero.

-As a result, calculations that rely on these five cells acquire errors; these errors can accumulate repeatedly owing to the recursive nature of the SRT algorithm.
-In pathological cases the error can reach the fourth significant digit of the result, although this is rare.
-The error is usually confined to the ninth or tenth significant digit.
+As a result, calculations that rely on these five cells introduce errors, which can accumulate due to the SRT algorithm's recursive nature.
+In worst-case scenarios, the error can rise as high as the fifth significant digit of the result, though this is rare and the errors usually appear at the ninth or tenth significant digit.

-Only certain combinations of numerator and denominator trigger the bug.
-One commonly-reported example is dividing 4,195,835 by 3,145,727.
+Only certain combinations of numerator and denominator trigger the bug, with one commonly-reported example being dividing 4,195,835 by 3,145,727.
 Performing this calculation in any software that used the floating-point coprocessor, such as Windows Calculator, would allow users to discover whether their Pentium chip was affected.

 The correct value of the calculation is:

 When converted to the hexadecimal value used by the processor, 4,195,835 = 0x4005FB and 3,145,727 = 0x2FFFFF.
-The '5' in 0x4005FB triggers the access to the 'empty' array cells.
+The "5" in 0x4005FB triggers the access to the "empty" array cells.
 As a result, the value returned by a flawed Pentium processor is incorrect at or beyond four digits:

+which is actually the value of $\textstyle \dfrac{4{,}195{,}579}{3{,}145{,}727} = \dfrac{4{,}195{,}835 - 256}{3{,}145{,}727}$.